TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 - conservation of circulation,
 - periodic boundary conditions,
 - sinusoidal or random initial perturbation,
-- regularization of small scales by the parameter $\delta$.
+- regularization of small scales by the parameter `delta`.

 In an inviscid model, the vortex sheet may develop very small-scale structures.
 Since resolving arbitrarily small scales is impossible numerically, regularization is introduced to make the problem computationally tractable.